Sleeknoah/Github-App/README.md

-The APK can be seen in
+The APK can be seen in root folder as app-release.apk